Leveraging data from nearby stations to improve short-term wind speed forecasts: Empirical results

-As well as the distance, we can also study in which respect the direction of the site one adds as input to the model, can influence the forecasting performance.
-In order to quantify the impact of considering the wind speed of a single station (say $i$) as additional feature in order to predict the wind at some other station (say ``De Bilt") as a function of its direction, one can consider the relative score rRMSE$_{mod,ref}$ where the reference model is the ``raw-model" and the test model is the model with additional data from site $i$.
+As well as the distance, we can also study how the direction of the site one adds as input to the model, can influence the forecasting performance.
+To quantify the impact of using the wind speed of a single station (say $i$) as an additional feature in order to predict the wind at some other station (say ``De Bilt") as a function of its direction, one can consider the relative score rRMSE$_{mod,ref}$ where the reference model is the ``raw-model" and the test model is the model with additional data from the site $i$.
 This score directly quantifies, in percentage, how much the added site in input improves the forecast, depending on the wind direction measured at the studied station.
-In the 3 panels of Fig. \ref{fig_dir}, we have displayed such rRMSE$_{mod,ref}$ obtained using the fully connected model, at station $260$, for 3 different horizons, from 1 hour (at the top) to 6 hours (at the bottom).
-In these figures, the rRMSE is estimated as a function of the direction of the wind measured at the studied site, wind directions being distributed in angles of opening $30^o$.
-In each panel of Fig. \ref{fig_dir}, the colored arrows indicate the direction of the used neighboring site $i$ as respect to station De Bilt.
-We can observe that adding a site as input to a model allows one to improve the forecast, especially when the wind direction measured at the studied station is close to that of the added site in input, in other words, when the wind comes from the related region.
-In agreement with previous discussion, the more the forecast horizon is short, the more the added site must be close to improve the forecast.
-Similarly, the further away the site added, the less significant the effect on improving the forecast will be if the horizon is short.
+In the 3 panels of Fig. \ref{fig_dir}, we have displayed such rRMSE$_{mod,ref}$ obtained using the fully connected model, at the station $260$, for 3 different horizons, from 1 hour (at left) to 6 hours (at right).
+In these figures, the rRMSE is estimated as a function of the direction of the wind measured at the studied site, the wind direction being distributed in angles of opening $30^o$.
+In each panel of Fig. \ref{fig_dir}, the colored arrows indicate the direction of the used neighboring site $i$ with respect to station De Bilt.
+We can observe that adding a site as input to a model allows one to improve the forecast, especially when the wind direction measured at the studied station is close to that of the added site as input, in other words, when the wind comes from the related region.
+In agreement with the previous discussion, the shorter the forecast horizon, the closer the added site must be in order to improve the forecast.
+Similarly, the more distant the added site, the less the effect on improving the forecast will be if the horizon is short.